 Practical Tips & Recipe Notes

-- Be careful not to tear the dough when you stretch the bagels out.
+- Be careful not to tear the dough when you stretch the bagels.
 Bagel dough isn't like play-dough or pie dough, where you can simply combine all the scraps and stick 'em back together.
 Tearing your dough destroys those beautiful strong gluten strands you spent so much time kneading.
 When the dough rests, those raw edges and seams will begin forming new gluten connections, so don't worry about them not being perfectly smooth all the way around.
 This is one of the hardest things to get right (and honestly, your bagels will still taste great even if you don't get this perfectly) so just know that it's something you'll get better at with practice.

 - If you want the full history of bagel making history and tradition, check out Maria Baliska's excellent book The Bagel: The Surprising History of a Modest Bread which charts the bagel's turbulent sociopolitical and socioeconomic journey from Jewish bagel peddlers in 17th century Poland to Europe, eventually crossing the Atlantic to New York City and the United States (did you know that the bagel didn't enter into mainstream popularity in the U.S. until the 1970s???).
 Fascinating!